 Niki de Saint Phalle sitting by Stravinsky Fountain.
 Photo: © Michiko Matsumoto Reflection of Niki de Saint Phalle painting Le Monde.
 Photo: © Laurent Condominas Niki de Saint Phalle inside the Empress, Tarot Garden, 1987.
 Photo: © Laurent Condominas

-From 1984 to 1987, Niki spends most of her time at the Tarot Garden.
+From 1984 to 1987, Niki spends most of her time at the Tarot Garden and completes several large structures, like the Magician, the High Priestess, and the Empress.
 She begins a series of flower vases in the shape of various animals.

 In collaboration with Dr. Silvio Barandun, Niki writes and illustrates the book AIDS: You Can’t Catch It Holding Hands.
 This informative text, presented in a positive and compassionate format, is published in seven languages.
 She has major retrospectives in Germany and America.

-Niki revives a sculptural theme from the mid-1970s by making L’Oiseau amoureux (Bird in Love) as a gigantic kite for a worldwide traveling kite exhibition in 1988.
+Niki revives a sculptural theme from the mid-1970s by making L’Oiseau amoureux (Bird in Love) a gigantic kite for a worldwide traveling kite exhibition.

 Niki de Saint Phalle and her assistants working on element for La Fontaine de Chateau Chinon in studio, 1988.
 Photo: © Laurent Condominas Niki de Saint Phalle with Le Grand Diable at La Commanderie, France, 1990.
 Photo: © Laurent Condominas Niki de Saint Phalle in Munich, 1987.
 Photo: © Unknown